rajeev-sourcebits/APN-Service-for-Rails-Docs/apn_rails_doc.markdown

 ## Group Notifications ##

-The gem does has support for group notificatiosn too.
+The gem does has support for group notifications too.
 Sending messages to many devices at the same time.

 ### Get all the registered devices using ###